Quiz

 • basing decisions on inadequate information or just simply ignoring information.

 Worse yet, some people are addicted to chaos and start to like the buzz that it creates.
-They are completely oblivious to the stress levels that it generates for others for whom the delegated task is of priority and importance to complete their own work.
+They are completely oblivious to the stress levels that it generates for others.
+Especially when the delegated task is of priority and importance to complete their own work.

 If you’re a manager stuck with a Sheep without a Sheep Dog, what tips can I offer for managing the employee?